EugenioBarbieriViale/pendulums/README.md

-# Physics simulation
+# Simulations of various types of pendulums
-Here there are some physics simulation written in:
+These simulations are written in:
 - python (using the library pygame)
 - javascript (using p5.js)
-# pendulum
-# Simulations of various types of pendulums